servetti-polito/neubot/doc/neubot.1.rst

 **img/**
   Directory that contains images.

+**js/**
+  Directory that contains javascript files.
+In addition to jQuery and jqPlot, it contains the following scripts.

+  **js/contrib.js**
+    Helper functions from many authors.

+  **js/i18n.js**
+    Implementation of web user interface internationalization.

+  **js/index.js**
+    Javascript code for index.html.
+Contains functions to retrieve and process the state of Neubot.

+  **js/log.js**
+    Javascript code for log.html.
+Contains code to retrieve and process Neubot logs.

+  **js/privacy.js**.
+    Javascript code for privacy.html.
+Contains code to query and modify privacy settings.

+  **js/results.js**
+    Javascript code for results.html.
+Contains code to process Neubot results, as well as code to display them as plots and tables.

+  **js/settings.js**
+    Javascript code for settings.html.
+Contains code to retrieve and modify Neubot settings.

+  **js/state.js**
+    Helper code for retrieving and processing Neubot state.

+  **js/update.js**
+    Javascript code for update.html.
+It does not add functionalities, and it just sets the active tab in the web interface.

+  **js/utils.js**
+    Miscellaneous helper functions.

 **lang/**
   Directory that contains one javascript file for each translation of the web interface.
 Each of these javascripts contains a dictionary, named